All Authors A-Z

 About Penguin Random House UK

 Tarquin Hall is a writer and journalist who has lived and worked in much of South Asia, the Middle East, Africa and the US.
 He is the author of Mercenaries, Missionaries and Misfits: Adventures of an Under-age Journalist; To the Elephant Graveyard; and Salaam Brick Lane: A Year in the New East End.
-He is married to the journalist Anu Anand and lives in Delhi.
+He is married to the journalist Anu Anand and lives in Delhi and London.

 Jan Hall is an internationally respected headhunter and the founder of JCA Group, one of the UK’s top executive search firms.
 She has inspired and contributed to government working groups and corporate initiatives on tackling dementia and was closely involved in caring for her mother.